pietervdvn/MapComplete/Docs/Reasonings/2023 in Review.md

 This collection of around 30K images has several copies now with various people.

 And, as it turned out, only 6 of them became dead.
-It seems that Imgur's policy was mostly applied on a specific kind of indecent pictures...
+It seems that Imgur's policy was mostly applied on a specific kind of pictures, namely [the indecent type](https://piped.video/watch?v=zBDCq6Q8k2E)...

-## New themes and translations
+## New themes and theme improvements

 Of course, various improvements to the map themes were made.
 There are too much improvements to sum them all, but I'd like to give an overview of themes that have been officially added to MapComplete this year: